Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The greatest enemy of knowledge is not ignorance, it's the illusion of knowledge."
+> "Being spiritual has nothing to do with what you believe and everything to do with your state of consciousness."
-> — **Stephen Hawking**
+> — **Eckhart Tolle**

 ---